heldiapriadi/ecommerce/Readme.md

 ## Accessing the API documentation
 To access the API documentation and try out the endpoints, you can use the Swagger UI by visiting **/swagger-ui/index.html** in your web browser.
 The Swagger UI allows you to interact with the API, send requests, and view responses without writing any code.

+## Notes
+In addition to the features described above, this API also includes logging using MongoDB with the "ecommerce" database and "logs" collection.
+Each time a request is received by the API, the request and response information will be recorded in the "logs" collection as analysis and troubleshooting material.
+This allows tracking user activity and identifying potential issues within the system.